jul/ADictAdd_iction/docs/source/intro.rst

 =====================================================
 Concept of algebraic algebrae on dict and rooted tree
 =====================================================

-First of all, this project was a mere intuition that worked, and then I discovered people like explantations.
-So here it comes.
+First of all, this project was a mere intuition that worked, and then I discovered people liked explantations.
+So here I try.

 The questions are does it makes sense, is it consistent, what we can expect from this, and then is implementation too complex ?